iter-tools/iter-tools/README.md

 Note: **file names are all lowercase, dash separated.
 Module names are camelcase.**

 ## Async iterators
 Async iterators are a new feature introduced by ES2018.
 Iter-tools implements an alternate versions of many functions that works on async iterators as well as regular iterators.
+Note some common patterns:
+* they return either an async iterable (asyncMap, asyncFilter for example) or a promise returning a value (asyncReduce for example)
+* whenever they take a function as argument, this can return a value or a promise

 # Create iterators
 ## Range